🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Are you working on a project that requires multiple radios?
 If yes, you should look for modules with built-in support for multiple protocols.

-For example, if your project uses both Zigbee and BLE, you’ll want to find a module that can support both protocols.
+For example, if your project uses both Zigbee and Bluetooth LE, you'll want to find a module that can support both protocols.
 This will save you the hassle of having to design and build two separate radio systems.

 Usually, the module will contain only a single radio chipset, so support for both protocols will be done in a time-plexed manner.
 Make sure you keep that in mind since it could impose some new limitations and capabilities for each of the supported protocols.